What is Infertility?

 Hormone therapy may be prescribed to restore balance and encourage regular ovulation.
 The release of the egg from the ovaries may be inhibited by hormone production.
 This is referred to as polycystic ovary syndrome.
 Before focusing on ovulation induction with hormone therapy, we must rule out thyroid disease.

 There are several methods that physicians use to help couples conceive.
 The general rule of thumb is to begin conservatively.
 Methods such as intrauterine insemination and in vitro fertilization.
 These infertility treatments involve the introduction of sperm into the uterus or introduction of healthy sperm directly to the egg.
 Both of these methods may coincide with hormone therapy and/or ovulation induction.

 Ovulation Induction Infertility Injection

 Ovulation can be induced by certain prescription drugs.
 This method of infertility treatment may be recommended when ovulation, and thus menstruation, has been irregular and when other causes have been dismissed.
 According to research, ovulation induction with clomiphene citrate has a 40% success rate.
 There are side effects to ovulation induction, including nausea, breast tenderness, hot flashes, and moodiness.
 Also, 10% of women who undergo ovulation induction become pregnant with twins.

 Schedule a Consultation

 We understand the frustration that you are going through and are here to help.
-To explore diagnosis and treatment options, contact Grace Obstetrics and Gynecology in Fort Worth, Cleburne, Granbury, or Willow Park.
+To explore diagnosis and treatment options, contact Grace Obstetrics and Gynecology in Fort Worth, Cleburne, or Granbury.
 Call us at 817.776.4722 to schedule a consultation.